iTwenty/personal-website/content/posts/04-swift-collections/index.md

 {{<figure src="reversed_autocomplete.png" alt="Reversed autocomplete" caption="Two implementations of reversed()" position="center" style="border-radius: 8px;">}}

+We can now move through our FunkyArray from both ends.
+But we can't yet change the value at any given Index.
+That functionality is provided by MutableCollection.

 ### MutableCollection
 If we try to modify any value in FunkyArray using subscript, things will crash and burn[^compiler_crash].
 Collection only gives us subscript read access to it's elements.
 To unlock write access, we need to conform to MutableCollection.
 Protocol definition is simple -